MohammedTaefRizvi/MovieRecommenderSystem/README.md

 # MovieRex
-MovieRex is a cuttind edge Movie Recommendation System that helps users discover their next favorite films.
+MovieRex is a cutting edge Movie Recommendation System that helps users discover their next favorite films.